Getting plenty of exercise and playing sports is good for overall health. It also adds pleasure and a sense of well-being.

 The muscles that bring your leg up toward your abdomen are called flexors.
 They are used a lot when you ride a bicycle.
 Keeping these muscles stretched out is important because it will help keep the proper balance in the muscles around your spine and hips.

 Weightlifting can put a lot of stress on the spine.
-This is especially true for people who are middle-aged and older because their spinal disks may dry out and become thinner and more brittle with age.
+This is particularly true for people who are middle-aged and older because their spinal disks may dry out and become thinner and more brittle with age.
 Disks are the "cushions" between the bones (vertebrae) of your spine.